Window Focus and Space Management

 #Focus Flow

-When you execute an interaction command (click, type, etc.), Peekaboo:
+When you execute a foreground interaction command (type, click --foreground, etc.), Peekaboo:

 - Retrieves window info from the current snapshot